Explore Jabal Maqla, the true Mount Sinai, with expert insights and Bedouin legends. Uncover ancient secrets in Saudi Arabia’s Tabuk Region.

 Jabal Al-lawz - Visit the Al Lawz Mountain area, home to the peaks of Al Lawz and Jabal Maqla—believed by many to be the true Mount Sinai or Mount Horeb from the Exodus story.
 Explore what is thought to be the camp of Moses and his people, featuring an altar made of uncut stones and the remains of twelve pillars Moses erected before ascending the mountain.

-Nearby, a pile of massive stones with carvings of bulls, people, and animals can be seen—possibly the altar Aaron built before the Golden Calf.
+Nearby, you’ll see a pile of massive stones with carvings of bulls, people, and animals—possibly the altar Aaron built before the Golden Calf.
 A few kilometers further lies an ancient graveyard, believed to be where 3,000 people were buried after that event.

-Jabal Al-lawz - At the base of the mountain, the site believed to be the Golden Calf Altar can be seen—where the idol once stood before being burned to ashes.
-Nearby, a second altar with remnants of stone pillars can be visited, thought to be part of the twelve marble pillars Moses built before ascending the mountain to receive instructions for the Tabernacle.
+Jabal Al-lawz - At the base of the mountain, you’ll see the site believed to be the Golden Calf Altar—where the idol once stood before being burned to ashes.
+Nearby, you can visit a second altar with remnants of stone pillars, thought to be part of the twelve marble pillars Moses built before ascending the mountain to receive instructions for the Tabernacle.

-Jabal Al-lawz - For those wishing to extend their journey by half a day, camping at the foot of the mountain or returning to Tabuk for the night is an option.
-This extension allows for a climb to what is believed to be Elijah’s Cave—a challenging ascent recommended only for those physically fit.
+Jabal Al-lawz - If you wish to extend your journey by half a day, you can either camp at the foot of the mountain or return to Tabuk for the night.
+This extension allows you to climb to what is believed to be Elijah’s Cave—a challenging ascent recommended only for those physically fit.
 The effort is well worth it, offering breathtaking views and a powerful connection to the stories of the Exodus and the prophet Elijah.

-Contact the operator, and all details will be arranged for you.
+Contact the operator, and they will arrange every detail for you.

-Jabal Al-lawz - For those interested in extending their journey by another day, camping at the foot of the mountain or returning to Tabuk for the night is an option.
-This extension allows for a climb to one of Jebel Maqla’s peaks—a challenging ascent recommended only for the fit, but an experience that could very well be the climb of a lifetime.
+Jabal Al-lawz - If you’d like to extend your journey by another day, you can choose to camp at the foot of the mountain or return to Tabuk for the night.
+This extension allows you to climb one of Jebel Maqla’s peaks—a challenging ascent recommended only for the fit, but an experience that could very well be the climb of a lifetime.

-Contact the operator, and all arrangements will be handled for you.
+Contact the operator, and they will handle all the arrangements for you.

 - Lunch